adiack/adiack.github.io/_posts/2022-11-12-Fun with Stable Diffusion.md

 title:  "Generating images with Keras Stable Diffusion [TPU]"
 ---

-# Stable Difussion fun with the small and infinitely big worlds

-In order to generate the images below I used Keras's implementation that uses TPUs.
+# Using TPUs to Generate Stunning Images with Stability.ai's Text-to-Image Model

+(https://stability.ai).ai's text-to-image model generates stunning images.
+By using Keras's implementation with TPUs, I was able to create large batches of stunning images.
+The gallery below shows some of the best ones.

-This colab with only has a few lines of code allowed me to evaluate the performance of generating images on TPUs with [stability](https://stability.ai).ai's text-to-image model, [Stable Diffusion](https://github.com/CompVis/stable-diffusion)
+This colab only has a few lines of code, but it generates images at an impressive speed on TPUs.
+It uses stability.ai's text-to-image model, [Stable Diffusion](https://github.com/CompVis/stable-diffusion).

-Running the collab end to end can take up to 8-10min, once the model is loaded I am able to generate 32 images in about 2 minutes or 4 sec per image.
+Running the colab end to end can take up to 8-10 minutes, but once the model is loaded I can generate 32 images in about 2 minutes, or 4 seconds per image.

-I have tested several text-2-image models and stable diffusion surely generates impressive results.
+I have tested several text-to-image models and Stable Diffusion definitely generates impressive results.

 [High-performance image generation using Stable Diffusion in KerasCV](https://keras.io/guides/keras_cv/generate_images_with_stable_diffusion/)

+In some of the images below I had fun mixing the infinite big and small worlds

 {% include image-gallery.html folder="/uploads/album" %}